Anti-Lock Braking Systems on Motorcycles Can Help Reduce Fatal Accidents

 Fatal Motorcycle Accident Statistics

 The National Highway Traffic Safety Administration (NHTSA) reports that, in 2014, motorcycle fatalities occurred twenty-seven times more frequently than fatalities in other vehicles.
 Motorcycles have been repeatedly demonstrated to be less safe than passenger vehicles over decades of research.
 This is largely due to basic laws of physics which apply to the logistics of motorcycle riding.
 The larger a vehicle is, the more impact it can absorb from a collision.
-Motorcycles, which offer little to no such protection to riders, thus pass on nearly all the impact of collision to rider.
-Many riders are completed ejected from their bikes during collisions, and this can cause injuries which are even more serious.
+Motorcycles, which offer little to no such protection to riders, thus pass on nearly all the impact of collision to the rider.
+Many riders are completely ejected from their bikes during collisions, and this can cause injuries which are even more serious.

 Features Which Save Lives

-New motorcycle safety technologies is improving and expanding in ways that save lives.
+New motorcycle safety technologies are improving and expanding in ways that save lives.
 FairWarning reports that anti-lock braking (a feature which has been standard on many passenger vehicles since the 1990s) is quickly becoming a standard feature of motorcycles, as well.
 All new motorcycles sold in Europe must now include ABS.
 Japan, India and Brazil are all requiring ABS for motorcycles on a phased-in schedule.
 Despite support from NHTSA and other powerful advocates, ABS is not yet required in the United States.
 It is still a widely-available feature, however, and consumers are wise to access its protection.
 It is also interesting to note that both the California Highway Patrol and New York City Police Department require all motorcycles in their fleets to carry ABS.

 Of course, no amount of vehicle safety features can compensate for attentive, defensive driving behaviors.
 The best way to avoid injuries is to prevent a collision altogether.
 Follow these safety tips to ensure that your ride is as safe as possible: